SMA-Segnalamento marittimo ed aereo

 SMA - Segnalamento Marittimo e Aereo was an Italian radar manufacturer for naval, aerial and terrestrial use, in operation between 1943 and 1994.

 Logo of SMA-Segnalamento Marittimo ed Aereo S.p.A.

 History

 SMA was founded on August 2, 1943 in Florence by Giuseppe Salvini, Lorenzo Fernandes, Enrico Bocci.
-In 1948, the development of radar equipment was influenced by Nello Carrara.
+In 1949, they developed Italy's first radar equipment, with Nello Carrara.

 In 1988, the EFIM public group purchased a majority interest in the company's capital, controlling 98.8% of the shares.
 Following the collapse of EFIM, in 1988, "SMA" was merged with Officine Galileo, part of Finmeccanica.